-From salads to sweet treats, these dishes and snacks are quick, nutritious and full of the ingredients recommended in The Homeworker magazine article.
+From salads to sweet treats, these dishes and snacks are quick, nutritious and full of the ingredients recommended by nutrition experts in The Homeworker magazine.

-The ingredients offer up benefits such as helping to combat stress, anxiety and depression.
+These lunch ideas for when you work from home are full of ingredients that offer up benefits such as helping to combat stress, anxiety and depression.
 Some provide healing qualities and they can help you sustain energy levels throughout the day.